mediarain/ui-boilerplate/readme.md

+## Just The Beginning

-We are just getting started here, this utilizes Less CSS and gulp to compile the CSS and JavaScript/jQuery
+We are just getting started here,
+This utilizes Less CSS and Gulp to compile the CSS and JavaScript/jQuery

 ## Getting Started
 - In your CLI of choice (Terminal, iTerm, etc) run `npm install`
 - run `gulp`

-Thats it!
+- thats it! (so far)

+## The Rundown

-Your Less files will automatically compile into a main.css file within a styles folder (gulp does all of this) and you are up and running
+Your Less files will automatically compile into a main.css file within a styles folder (gulp does all of this) and you are up and running.
-Fully responsive
+This is build for fully responsive site(s)
-We offer 2 options: desktop first and mobile first responsive styling which is handled in /less/main.less
+It offer 2 options: desktop first and mobile first responsive styling which is handled in /less/main.less by importing the different Less files.

+## Coming Soon
+Well.. a lot.

+- It will eventually be set up so that Gulp will watch and compile all .js files.
+- Hopefully, we can build this in a way that can easily be dropped into most if not any projects and start up seemlessly.

 ## License